edlee123/glow/README.md

 ### Stage 1: Campaign to Concept (campaign2concept)

-The `campaign2concept` process transforms a campaign brief into multiple creative concepts:
+The `glow campaign2concept` automates the creation of multiple creative concepts from a campaign brief:

 1. **Input**: A JSON campaign brief containing:
    - Campaign details (name, objectives, messaging)